 To spread the message about the real impact of climate change that are already taking hold, the Earth Day Network is gathering pictures that depict these impacts and turn them into an interactive digital display that can be shared in recognition of the event.

 Participation doesn't have to be on a grand scheme to be effective.
 Workplaces across the United States can make a difference by taking the first steps toward becoming more sustainable.
 Firms with facilities maintenance teams that have integrated workplace management systems (IWMS) already in place might find it's easy to monitor and measure their sustainability progress.
-Companies that don't already have this technology in place may find that investing in facilities software is a major stride in their efforts to become more environmentally sustainable.
+Companies that don't already have this technology in place may find that investing in facilities management software is a major stride in their efforts to become more environmentally sustainable.

 "There's this theory that you have to pick one: economics or environmental performance.
 That's nonsense.
 Innovation is the way you can have both.
 Companies that don't get this, really risk becoming irrelevant to the marketplace." said Mark Vachon, vice president of GE's ecomagination